 Chainsaw brands like Stihl, Husqvarna, Echo and Homelite can be purchased from licensed dealers rather than large hardware stores.
 In case you encounter problems with the chainsaw, you can take it back to these dealers for repairs.
 This ensures the people working on your chainsaw are experts and have the parts you need.
 The websites for these models have store locators to find a dealer nearby to help with maintenance and repair.

-Chances are you store your chainsaw away during the winter, and both gas and electric models store similarly.
-Before you put your saw away for an extended periods, drain the fuel and oil from the chainsaw.
-This prevents residue build up and potential fire hazards that come with storing such flammable materials.
+Chances are you’ll store your chainsaw away during the winter, and both gas and electric models store similarly.
+Before you put your saw away for an extended period, drain the fuel and oil from the chainsaw.
+This prevents residue buildup and potential fire hazards that come with storing such flammable materials.
 For gas models, run the engine until the carburetor is dry.
 This keeps the diaphragms from sticking together.
-For both types of chainsaw, remove the chain and guide bar before storing and wipe the machine down.
+For both types of chainsaws, wipe the machine down and remove the chain and guide bar before storing.